Black Widow Spider

 For more about insects:

-- The poison from a black widow spider is 15 times as potent as the poison from a rattlesnake.
-A black widow will inject a lot less poison than a rattlesnake in a typical bite, however.
+- The venom from a black widow spider is 15 times as potent as the venom from a rattlesnake.
+A black widow will inject a lot less venom than a rattlesnake in a typical bite, however.

 - Black widows can live up to 3 years.